LDMX-Software/ldmx-software.github.io/docs/Configuring-the-Simulation.md

 simulation.parameters[ "parameterKey" ] = parameterValue
 ```
 The parameter keys, types, accessing locations, and descriptions are documented on this page.
-A minimal working example is (for example) displayed on [Generating Simulation Samples](https://github.com/LDMX-Software/ldmx-sw/wiki/Generating-Simulation-Samples).
-The parameters in this first section are passed directly to the simulator producer.
+A minimal working example is displayed on [Generating Simulation Samples]({% link docs/Generating-Simulation-Samples.md %})

 Parameter | Type | Accessed By | Description
 --- | --- | --- | ---